ying-teaching/rn/docs/ch03/README.md

 });
 ```

-## Layout with Flexbox
+## RN Flexbox

-CSS uses box model for UI style.
-Flexbox stands for flexible box that is a W3C recommended method to lay out, align and distribute space among items in a container.

-You can learn the basics from [a complete guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
-Pay attention to concepts such as `main axis`, `cross axis`, `flex direction`, `align items` and `justify content`.
-There are properties for the container and properties for the items.

-You can ues [Flexbox Froggy](https://flexboxfroggy.com/) to play and learn the layout.
+RN layout is based on Flexbox.
+The [Layout with Flexbox](https://reactnative.dev/docs/flexbox) is a must-read.
 Follwoing are commonly used styles:

 - Container Styles
   - `flexDirection`: this defines the `main axis`, can be either `column` or `row`.
 In RN, default is `column`.
 Items are placed from top to bottome.